 Breakfast is at around 8:30 a.m. every day.
 Each morning, you will go to different activity areas with your cabin, such as archery, swimming, canoeing and crafts.
 Lunch is at around 12:30 p.m., and then we have quiet time for an hour or so.
 In the afternoon, you are off to more exciting activities.
 Dinner is at around 6 p.m.
 Every night we have special activities such as casino night, talent show, camp dance, silly Olympics or drive-in movie night.
 Lights out is at 9 p.m. or 10 p.m., depending on how old you are.

 There are three full meals served every day:

-- Breakfast: Cereal, granola bars, soy milk, regular milk (whole, 2% and skim) and juices are served every morning; in addition, there can be scrambled eggs and bacon, pancakes and syrup, or biscuits and gravy.
+- Breakfast: Cereal and milk and juices are served every morning; in addition, there can be scrambled eggs and bacon, pancakes and syrup, or biscuits and gravy.

-- Lunch: Build your own hamburger, delicious macaroni and cheese, or pizza.
-Dessert may be ice cream sandwiches!
+- Lunch: It may be build your own hamburger, delicious macaroni and cheese, or pizza.
+Dessert may be ice cream sandwiches or freshly baked cookies!

-For vegetarians there is always a veggie dish available, which could be veggie pizza or roasted vegetables.
+For vegetarians there is always a veggie dish available, which could be veggie pizza or vegetable lasagna.

-If you have allergies or cannot eat certain foods because of diet needs or religious reasons, we make sure that the cook and counselors know this before your session begins.
+If you have allergies or cannot eat certain foods because of diet needs or religious reasons, we make sure that the cook and counselors know this before you arrive at camp.
 There will always be something tasty to keep you fueled for the day's activities.